-- In consultation, the Record Secretaries make an assessment of an emergency’s standard after taking into consideration her results, her position in the team, her opposition, any relevant information on the card and also any other information sought from other associations, clubs or teams, to enable an informed and fair decision to be made.
+- In consultation, the Record Secretaries make an assessment of an emergency’s standard after taking into consideration her results, her position in the team, her opposition, any relevant information on the online score sheet and also any other information sought from other associations, clubs or teams, to enable an informed and fair decision to be made.

 - If for any reason there is doubt about an emergency’s standard, she may be permitted to play again before a decision is made and may be upgraded after several matches.